Introduction to Muslim Law

 Polyandry is strictly prohibited but polygyny is allowed under special circumstances.

 Divorce Under Muslim Law

 Under Muslim law, divorce may take place by the Act of the parties themselves or by a decree of the court of law.
 Accordingly, the valid reason for which parties may opt for divorce is the inability to live together.
-A divorce can be initiated either by the man or woman.
+A divorce can be initiated either by a man or a woman.

 A husband may divorce his wife by repudiating the marriage without citing any reason and such acts of divorce are broadly labelled as ‘Talaq’.

-Inheritance under Muslim law.
+Inheritance under Muslim law

 According to the Islamic law, the son get double the share of the sister whenever the two jointly inherit.